yohana143/C-programming/README.md

 # C-programming
-In these C programming repository,i covered all the important concepts that crucial to learn
+In these C programming repository,i covered all the important concepts that are crucial to learn C